- Majors & Degrees

 - Admission available to junior- and senior-level baccalaureate students who meet admission requirements.
 There are a limited number of spaces available for junior and senior level students.

-- Excellent clinical experiences at major hospitals and health care facilities.
+- Excellent clinical experiences at major St. Louis area hospitals and health care facilities.

 - Faculty who are nationally recognized for teaching, research, leadership and student mentorship.

-- Outstanding preparation for the NCLEX, the national licensing exam for RNs.
-Saint Louis University Accelerated graduates' pass rate has consistently been 96%-100%.
+- Preparation for the NCLEX, the national licensing exam for RNs.